kahlan/kahlan/docs/overview.md

 ### Asynchronous Expectations

 To perform some asynchronous tests it's possible to use the `waitsFor` statement.
-This statement runs the passed closure until it all contained expectations passes or a timeout is reached.
-This kind of asynchronous expectations can be useful to waits for elements to appear/disappear on a browser page during some functionnal testing for example.
+This statement runs a passed closure until all contained expectations passes or a timeout is reached. `waitsFor` can be useful to waits for elements to appear/disappear on a browser page during some functionnal testing for example.

 ```php
 describe("Asynchronous Expectations", function() {